pmelchior/usrp-sciprog/README.md

 ### Colloquium schedule

-1. June 18 - Gravitational Waves and Colliding Black Holes (Michael Strauss)
+1. June 18 - Michael Strauss: Gravitational Waves and Colliding Black Holes
-2. June 25 - Where is the Dark Matter (Neta Bahcall)
+2. June 25 - Neta Bahcall: Where is the Dark Matter?
-3. July 2 - Exoplanets (Josh Winn)
+3. July 2 - Josh Winn: Exoplanets
-4. July 9 - tbd
+4. July 9 - Bruce Drain: What is Interstellar Dust Made of?
-5. July 16 - tbd
+5. July 16 - Dave McComas: Measuring the Heliosphere-Interstellar Boundary with IBEX
 6. July 23 - tbd

 Links of Interest